Thru-hiking 101

 Pricing

-Included: all transportation mentioned in the itinerary, accommodations for the first and last night of the trip, one breakfast, one lunch, two dinners, gate fees for 100 Mile Wilderness, guide fees, and our fees.
+Included: all transportation mentioned in the itinerary, accommodations for the first, second, and last night of the trip, two breakfasts, one lite lunch, three dinners, gate fees for 100 Mile Wilderness, guide fees, and our fees.
 Prices are in USD.

 Not included: any transportation and accommodations not mentioned in the itinerary, snacks, food for the backpacking portion of the course, gear rentals, trip insurance, and optional gratuity for shuttle drivers, hostel staff, and the guide.